-The Collaborate window is a convenient facility that allows commentary to be made on processes (or any element) without contaminating the notes with discussions that ultimately don't contribute to the integrity of the model.
-The
+The Discuss & Review window is a convenient facility that allows commentary to be made on processes (or any element) without contaminating the notes with discussions that ultimately don't contribute to the integrity of the model.

-Collaborate window allows a modeler to initiate a discussion and for others to reply.
+The Discuss & Review window allows a modeler to initiate a discussion and others to reply.
 It is a perfect way for stakeholders and analysts to discuss aspects of a process as it is being analyzed.

-A Discussions summary window conveniently displays the Discussions for all elements in the repository.
+The Discuss & Review - History window conveniently displays the Discussions for all elements in the repository.